gumshoe/Gumshoe/README.md

 **Transport**

+Transports describes the way in which data is sent from Gumshoe to an endpoint where it is ultimately stored and/or analyized.
+Each implementation of Gumshoe is responsible for initializing its own transport.
+Once data for an event has been collected and the event has been queued, Gumshoe will attempt to send the data using the defined transport.
+Gumshoe also supports multiple transports for sending data to multiple endpoints.

 **Event Name**

 An event name should be carefully considered, and all event names should be of the same format, tense, and general structure.
 At Gilt we use a dot-delimited event naming notation. eg. `'checkout.country.selected'`.